Compare Car Insurance Quotes in Real-Time and Save.

 How Paying Very Late Could Affect Your Credit Score

 Failing to pay your Very account on time can have significant consequences for your credit score.
-Very reports your payment history to major credit reference agencies, impacting your financial standing.
+Understanding the process can help you avoid long-term financial damage and protect your creditworthiness.

-5. Long-Term Impact: This negative marker can remain on your credit report for up to six years, potentially making it more difficult and expensive to secure future credit like mortgages, loans, or credit cards.
+5. Long-Term Impact: A default or even a single late payment can remain on your credit report for up to six years.
+This can make it more difficult and expensive to get approved for mortgages, loans, and other credit products in the future.

 More: